Raafat-Nagy/Zag-Eng-Data-Structures/Task.04_LinkedList/README.md

 # LinkedList Java Implementation

-A simple and versatile implementation of a singly linked list in Java.
-This LinkedList class provides essential functionalities for manipulating linked lists, making it easy to integrate into your Java projects.
+This repository presents a comprehensive and adaptable implementation of a singly linked list in Java.
+The `LinkedList` class included in this project offers fundamental functionalities for handling linked lists, making it a versatile addition to your Java projects.

 ## Overview

-This repository contains a Java implementation of a linked list data structure.
-It offers a flexible and efficient way to manage sequences of elements.
-The LinkedList class supports various operations, allowing you to customize it based on your application's needs.
+The Java implementation in this repository encapsulates a linked list data structure.
+It provides a versatile and efficient approach to managing sequences of elements.
+The `LinkedList` class supports a variety of operations, enabling customization to suit the specific requirements of your application.

+## Key Features

-### LinkedList Class Source Code
+### Node Class

-You can find the source code for the `LinkedList` class [here](https://github.com/Raafat-Nagy/Zag-Eng-Data-Structures/blob/main/Task.04_LinkedList/LinkedList/src/LinkedList.java).
-Dive into the implementation to understand how the linked list is structured and how each operation is performed.
+- Represents an element in the linked list.
+- Contains an integer value (`value`) and a reference to the next node (`next`).

-### Main Class Source Code
+### LinkedList Class

-The source code for the `Main` class, which includes example usage of the `LinkedList` class, can be found [here](https://github.com/Raafat-Nagy/Zag-Eng-Data-Structures/blob/main/Task.04_LinkedList/LinkedList/src/Main.java).
-This class serves as a practical guide on how to leverage the `LinkedList` implementation in your projects.

-## Features

-- **Dynamic Size:** The linked list can dynamically grow or shrink as elements are added or removed.
-- **Efficient Operations:** Add, remove, and access elements with time complexity suitable for various applications.
-- **Versatile API:** A rich set of methods to manipulate elements, including adding, removing, finding, and modifying.
-- **Clear and Concise:** The code is well-organized, making it easy to understand and integrate into your projects.
+#### Private Attributes

+- `head`: Points to the first node in the list.
+- `tail`: Points to the last node in the list.
+- `size`: Number of elements in the list.

+#### Public Methods

+- `isEmpty()`: Checks if the linked list is empty.
+- `addFirst(int value)`: Adds a new node with the given value to the beginning of the linked list.
+- `addLast(int value)`: Adds a new node with the given value to the end of the linked list.
+- `removeFirst()`: Removes the first node in the linked list.
+- `removeLast()`: Removes the last node in the linked list.
+- `indexOf(int value)`: Finds the index of the first occurrence of the specified value in the linked list.
+- `contains(int value)`: Checks if the linked list contains the specified value.
+- `size()`: Returns the size (number of elements) of the linked list.
+- `printLinkedList()`: Prints the elements of the linked list in order.
+- `clear()`: Clears all elements from the linked list.
+- `set(int index, int value)`: Sets the value of the node at the specified index to the given value.
+- `removeAt(int index)`: Removes the node at the specified index in the linked list.
+- `remove(int value)`: Removes the first occurrence of the specified value in the linked list.
+- `min()`: Finds and returns the minimum value in the linked list.
+- `max()`: Finds and returns the maximum value in the linked list.
+- `reverse()`: Reverses the linked list.

 ## Usage

-To use this linked list in your Java project, clone the repository, and include the `LinkedList.java` file.
+To integrate this linked list into your Java project, clone the repository and include the `LinkedList.java` file.
 Adjust the package name and import it into your code.

 ```java
 // Example import statement